arvindcr4/tinker-atropos/README.md

 ## Integration with Atropos Environments

-Atropos environments using the following pattern for inference can integrate directly with the Tinker trainer:
+Atropos environments that utilize the following inference pattern are compatible with the Tinker trainer:

 ```python
 async with self.server.managed_server(tokenizer=self.tokenizer) as managed: